alexbudmsft/dbgscript/docs/Lua/TypedObject.rst

    property, like ``name``.
 In that case, ``obj.name`` and ``obj['name']`` will yield the ``name`` property instead of performing a field lookup.

+.. method:: #obj

+   If this object represents an array, returns its length, otherwise raises an error.